jakezion/sbolvisual/README.md

 # SBOL Viz v3.0

-SBOL Visual is a web-based visualisation tool for the 3rd iteration of the SBOL specification that will:
+SBOL Viz is a web-based visualisation tool for the 3rd iteration of the SBOL specification that will:

 - Convert JSON data into a glyph format